 “Well, you might want to take a sleep aid of some kind.
 Your body—and your mind—can only function so long without enough sleep.”
 Don’t I know it.
 “Growing in a beard, are you?”
 Yes, Asshole, I know that I am sporting a little extra hair these days.

 “I thought I’d see how it looks on me.
 I’m not really sure about it,” I lie.
 “What do you think of it?”

 “I’m not the one that has to look at it,” he says.
 “What does your girlfriend think?”

 I don’t know how to answer that question.
 I haven’t overtly told Carlisle that Ana is my girlfriend now, but I would put a wager on it that he knows or has some kind of idea.
 Nonetheless, I’m not going to fill in the blanks for him, especially not now.

 “I don’t think that’s necessary,” he says.
-“You come in every session without fail, and I can see that you are working on your anger issues—even in the midst of whatever is currently going on in your life.
-So why don’t you come in on Monday and we’ll see how you’re doing and make that your last session?”
+“You’ve attended every session without fail, and I can see that you’re working on your anger issues, which was the purpose of this whole exercise in the first place—even in the midst of whatever is currently going on in your life.
+So, why don’t you come in on Monday and we’ll see how you’re doing and make that your last session?”
 Thank fuck for that!